Learn How to Prevent Candle Tunneling With Tips On How to Burn a Candle Evenly

-With this problem, prevention really is the best medicine, but there are a few things you can do if you’ve already found yourself halfway through a tunneled candle.
-First, scrape the excess ring of wax from the sides of the candle closer to the wick so that it can burn evenly with the rest of the candle.
-You could also use a hair dryer or another heating tool to melt the wax down until it’s within reach of the flame.
-Another option is to try placing the candle inside of a vase or another container to help enclose heat and melt the excess wax around the top.
+With this problem, prevention really is the best medicine, but there are a few things you can do if you've already found yourself halfway through a tunneled candle.
+First, scrape the excess ring of wax from the sides of the candle.
+Make sure you scrape the wax closer to the wick so the candle wick can burn evenly with the rest of the candle.
+You could also use a hair dryer or another heating tool to melt the wax down until it's within reach of the flame, although this should be cautiously.
+Another option is to place the lit candle inside of a vase, or another container.
+This method uses the container's enclosed heat to melt the excess wax around the top of the candle.

 The great thing about candle wax is that it's extremely adaptable and forgiving, so you can probably get it back to a good place with a little bit of crafty manipulation.